 The Ōtautahi Women’s Labour Pool existed for over a decade in Christchurch.
 It focused on helping women who were unemployed or on the domestic purposes benefit to become economically independent through access to better-paid, non-traditional trades like painting, carpentry and gardening.
 It provided training and a way in to self-employment or business.

-The number of women in the labour market went from approximately 169,000 to 382,000 between 1945 and 1971.
-Increasing numbers of women were continuing in, or returning to, paid employment after marriage, and more Māori women were in paid work.
+The number of women in the labour market rose from approximately 169,000 to 382,000 between 1945 and 1971.
+Increasing numbers of women continued in, or returned to, paid employment after marriage, and more Māori women were in paid work.

 A few occupations – shop and clerical work, food and clothing production, nursing and teaching – still provided most of the jobs done by women.

 Women continued to be paid considerably less than men.
-The female minimum wage, for example, was 60% of the male minimum from 1945, increasing to 65% from 1949.
-In the mid-1950s, the most a man could earn up to £727 per year in the insurance industry was £727 per year; the most a woman could earn was £450.
+The female minimum wage was 60% of the male minimum from 1945 and 65% from 1949.
+In the mid-1950s, the most a man could earn up to £727 per year in the insurance industry was £727 per year; the most a woman could earn was £450 (61.9%).

 Equal pay – women and men being paid the same wage for doing the same job – was fought for in the public service in the 1950s, and then in the private sector in the 1960s and 1970s.
 These campaigns helped persuade the government to pass the Government Service Equal Pay Act 1960 and the private sector Equal Pay Act 1972.
-As a result, the gap between men and women’s hourly rate had shrunk to 22% by 1985.
+As a result, the gap between men and women’s hourly rates had shrunk to 22% by 1985.